EIT Health DPhil/PhD Transition Fellowships

 - a copy of the certificate obtained after completion of the quick, fun and easy on-line (UK government) training course on intellectual property (http://www.ipo.gov.uk/blogs/iptutor/).

 Proposals must be submitted using the online application form.
 Please note that missing components will result in the application being rejected.

-The application process is quick and simple.
 All eligible applicants will benefit from the opportunity to pitch and subsequently discuss their proposal with the selection panel, thus obtaining valuable feedback on their innovative proposition.
 The initial pitch will be in the form of a 5-minute presentation followed by 5-minute discussion.
-Shortlisted finalists will have a 1 in 2 chance of an award following the final stage 30 minute interview.
+Shortlisted finalists will be invited to a final stage 30-minute interview on 12th September, which will entail a longer application, a 15-minute pitch and 15 minutes for questions.
 This final stage will entail a longer application for completion in conjunction with Oxford University Innovation, a 15 minute pitch and 15 minutes questions.

 For further advice about pitching and entrepreneurship please visit Enterprising Oxford

 This Fellowship is currently closed for applications.